SneakyPrompt: Jailbreaking Text-to-image Generative Models: Problem Formulation

 \begin{icompact}

-\item \textit{Text-based safety filter}: This type of filters operates on the text itself or the text embedding space.
-Usually, it identifies keywords or phrases that match a predetermined list of sensitive words or phrases and blocks texts inside an $\epsilon$-ball with such keywords or phrases in the text embedding space.
-It may involve a learning model that classifies sensitive concepts.
+\item \textit{Text-based safety filter}: This type of filter operates on the text itself or the text embedding space.
+Usually, it blocks prompts that include sensitive keywords or phrases in a predetermined list and/or prompts that are close to such sensitive keywords or phrases in the text embedding space.
+It may also use a binary classifier to classify a prompt to be sensitive or non-sensitive.

-\item \textit{Image-based safety filter}: This type of filters operates on the generated image.
+\item \textit{Image-based safety filter}: This type of filter operates on the generated image.
 Specifically, the safety filter could be a binary image classifier trained with labeled non-sensitive images and sensitive images, which predicts $\mathcal{M}(p)$ as non-sensitive or sensitive.

-\item \textit{Text-image-based safety filter}: This type of filters operates on both the text and image spaces to block sensitive content.
-For example, it could be a binary classifier using the multi-modal metric that takes both text and image representations as the decision boundary, e.g., the CLIP score that calculates cosine similarity between text embedding $\mathcal{E}(p)$ and the image $\mathcal{M}(p)$.
-The open-source Stable Diffusion~\cite{Rombach_2022_stablediffusion} adopts a text-image-based safety filter, which calculates the cosine similarity between the image embedding and any pre-calculated CLIP text embeddings of 17 unsafe concepts to decide whether a generated image is sensitive.
+\item \textit{Text-image-based safety filter}: This type of filter operates on both the text and image spaces to block sensitive content.
+For example, it could be a binary classifier that takes both text and image embeddings as input and outputs sensitive/non-sensitive.
+The open-source Stable Diffusion~\cite{Rombach_2022_stablediffusion} adopts a text-image-based safety filter, which blocks a generated image if the cosine similarity between its CLIP embedding and any pre-calculated CLIP text embedding of 17 unsafe concepts is larger than a threshold.

 \end{icompact}